danste22/turing-rk1-bootloader/README.md

-# turing-rk1-bootloader
+# Turing RK1 Bootloader
 This is a brief summary of how to create a recent bootloader for the Turing RK1 board.
-The following instructions are based on the work of @Quozul, who summarized the steps on this page: [Build Custom Image for Turing Pi RK1](https://quozul.dev/posts/2024-10-12-build-custom-image-for-turing-pi-rk1/).
+The following instructions are based on the work of [@Quozul](https://github.com/Quozul), who summarized the steps on this page: [Build Custom Image for Turing Pi RK1](https://quozul.dev/posts/2024-10-12-build-custom-image-for-turing-pi-rk1/).

 ## Obtain required code and artifacts
 First, clone the U-Boot repository and download the necessary files: